winbench/bench/docs/content/about.md

 and is primarily developed by [Tobias Kiertscher](http://www.mastersign.de/).

 ## Everything is an App
-Bench exspects a program to be defined by a small number of parameters like name, version, download URL, archive type, executable file name and others.
+Bench exspects a program to be defined by a small number of [properties](/ref/app-properties) like name, version, download URL, archive type, executable file name and others.
-The definition of a programm is called app.
+The definition of a programm is called _app_.

 Bench downloads, extracts, configures and links apps for you.
 Bench by-passes the different setup and installation programs and works with its own setup process.

 ## Batteries Included
-Bench comes with a number of predefined apps you just need to activate:
+Bench comes with a number of [predefined apps](/ref/apps) you just need to activate:

 Git, Node.js, Python, PHP, Ruby, Go, JDK, Maven, Leinigen, MinGW, Clang, MiKTeX, Eclipse, Visual Studio Code, Sublime Text 3, Emacs, GIMP, Inkscape, FFmpeg, GraphicsMagick, OpenSSL, GnuPG, ...

+Take a look in the [list of included apps](/ref/apps).

 If the app you need is not included in the app library of Bench you can easily define you own custom apps.

 ## Isolation
 Bench, by default, only changes the content of its root folder.
 It does not change a thing outside of its root folder if you do not want it to.

 Bench uses different mechanisms to isolate its apps from your Windows installation and your user account.